-We adopt the TB parameters provided in Ref.~\cite{sugang_prb}.
-This literature also provides the DFT result for the interlayer superexchange interaction between the $d_{z^2}$ orbitals $J_{\perp}^z$, calculated by the energy difference between the ferromagnetic (FM) and the A-type AFM configurations \cite{sugang_prb,Yi2024nature}, with the result shown in Fig.~\ref{Fig:Pressure}(a).
-With increased pressure, the obtained value of $J_{\perp}^z$ first arises promptly until $P\sim$ 30GPa where it reaches its maximum, and then gradually decreases until $P\sim$ 80GPa, where its value is close to that at ambient pressure.
-Such a dome shaped $J_{\perp}^z\sim P$ relation mimics the $T_\text{c}\sim P$ relation observed experimentally.
-The physical reason for such dome shaped $J_{\perp}^z\sim P$ relation is as following.
-In the low-$P$ regime, with the enhancement of $P$, the interlayer Ni-O-Ni bonding angle promptly saturates to 180$^{\circ}$, leading to enhanced interlayer hopping and hence enhanced $J_{\perp}^z$ through the superexchange mechanism.
-It is important to note that an additional effect of pressure is to raise the energy level of O-p$_z$ orbital, to make it cross the Fermi level and to bring influence on the superexchange mechanism.
-This effect leads to the decrease of $J_{\perp}^z$ above the pressure $P\sim 30$Gpa, and finally forms the dome shaped $J_{\perp}^z\sim P$ relation.
-Due to change of the superexchange mechanism, the relation $J_{\perp}^z=4\left(t_{\perp}^z\right)^2/U$ no longer stands for large $P$, and therefore we adopt the DFT value of $J_{\perp}^z$ provided in Ref.~\cite{sugang_prb} as our input for subsequent studies.
+We adopt the TB parameters for varying pressure provided in Ref.~\cite{sugang_prb}.
+This literature also provides the spin-dependent DFT results for the interlayer superexchange interaction between the $d_{z^2}$ orbitals $J_{\perp}^z$, calculated by the energy difference between the ferromagnetic (FM) and the A-type AFM configurations~\cite{sugang_prb,Yi2024nature}, with the result shown in Fig.~\ref{Fig:Pressure}(a).
+With increased pressure, the obtained value of $J_{\perp}^z$ first arises promptly until $P\sim$ 30 GPa where it reaches its maximum, and then gradually decreases until $P\sim$ 80 GPa, where its value is close to that at AP.
+Such a nonmonotonic $J_{\perp}^z\sim P$ relation mimics the $T_\text{c}\sim P$ relation observed experimentally.
+The physical reason for such a nonmonotonic $J_{\perp}^z\sim P$ relation is as follows.
+In the low-$P$ regime, with enhancement of $P$, the Ni-O-Ni interlayer bonding angle promptly saturates to 180$^{\circ}$, leading to enhanced interlayer hopping and hence to enhanced $J_{\perp}^z$ through the superexchange mechanism.
+It is important to note that an additional effect of pressure is to raise the energy level of the O-p$_z$ orbital, to make it cross the Fermi level and to influence the superexchange mechanism~\cite{sugang_prb}.
+This effect leads to the decrease of $J_{\perp}^z$ above the pressure $P\sim 30$ Gpa, and finally produces the nonmonotonic $J_{\perp}^z(P)$ trend.
+Due to a change in the superexchange mechanism, the relation $J_{\perp}^z=4\left(t_{\perp}^z\right)^2/U$ no longer stands for large $P$, and therefore we adopt the DFT value of $J_{\perp}^z$ provided in Ref.~\cite{sugang_prb} as our input for subsequent studies.